 20. Mirai Nikki

 Okay, one more entry for pure, dumb entertainment.
 Somebody out there didn’t like that Battle Royale had some degree of subtlety and a moral to accompany all the head-slicing, vein-gushing goodness.
 They didn’t like that most shows involving kids killing each other don’t give them cell phones to call for help, something that would end the situation in mere minutes in the cell phone user’s favor.
 And, most of all, he didn’t like that more generic milquetoast protagonists don’t have crazed stalkers.
 That person wrote Mirai Nikki, the story of a withdrawn middle school boy drawn into an ever-escalating citywide brawl with deranged characters that he has to out-crazy to survive.
-It manages to be every bit as gleefully dumb and gratuitously violent as it sounds, and it’s not the least bit sorry for its actions.
+The sheer variety of crazy is something to behold.

 19. Higurashi no Naku Koro Ni

-Higurashi is probably the best bad looking show that Deen has ever put out, which still, sadly enough, has better art than the visual novel that it’s adapted from.
-And yet, even with this clearly limited budget, Higurashi manages to turn from an effective horror mystery to something of a tragedy by letting the audience stew on the events before explaining them from an alternate point of view sympathetic to the perpetrator(s).
-It’s one of a very few cases where shedding light on what’s driving people insane doesn’t diminish its impact a bit, instead taking it in an entirely new, better direction.
-It gets a bit reliant on the power of friendship and deus ex machina-y at times (hey, our friend murdered a woman and her lover, let’s cover for her), but the overall package makes up for the tiny flaws.
+Higurashi is probably the best bad looking show that Deen has ever put out, which somehow still has better art than the visual novel that it’s adapted from.
+And yet, even with this clearly limited budget, Higurashi manages to turn from an effective horror mystery to something of a tragedy by letting the audience stew on the events, before explaining them from an alternate point of view sympathetic to the perpetrator(s) of the show’s many grisly crimes.
+It’s one of a very few cases where shedding light on characters going crazy only hints at something more insidious at play.
+It gets a bit reliant on sickening power of friendship moments (hey, our friend murdered a woman and her lover in a fit of rage, let’s cover for her), but the tiny flaws are easily made up for by what else the series brings to the table.

 18. Azumanga Daioh